szomoru/MP2_popular-more-popular/README.md

          - phone number
          - social media links
          of the developer.
-        - right section contins a contact form, where the visitor can leave her/his name/e-mail and the message. this feature is fully set up through the email.js website
+        - right section contains a contact form, where the visitor can leave her/his name/e-mail and the message. this feature is fully set up through the email.js website

     ### Future Features
-    This website and game is full of potential for future develpments and adding new features.
+    This website and game is full of possibilities for future develpments and adding new features.
 Here are some possible future developments:
     - Adding a feature where the visitor can define the number of the questions her-/himself.
-    - Separate page with a form to uploding data into the database.
+    - Separate page with a form to uploading data into the database.
-    - After a certain number of the database it makes sense to have the possibility to play games based on professions of people.
+    - After a certain number of the database it makes sense to have the possibility to play games based on professions or sex or origin of people.

 <a name="technologies"></a>